konfuzio-ai/document-validation-ui/README.md

 (Under active development)

-White-label app that lets you preview and interact with documents uploaded to [Konfuzio](https://konfuzio.com).
-Chrome, Firefox, Edge and Safari supported.
+White-label app that lets you preview and interact with documents uploaded to [Konfuzio Server](https://konfuzio.com).

 ![Screenshot](http://raw.githubusercontent.com/konfuzio-ai/konfuzio-capture-vue/main/screenshot.png)

 ## Documentation

-The documentation for this app is in the docs directory.
+The source code documentation for this app is in the docs directory.
 [Take a look here](docs/README.md).
-Also, you can browse the Konfuzio [documentation](https://dev.konfuzio.com/) and [support](https://help.konfuzio.com/).
+Also, you can browse the full Konfuzio [developer documentation](https://dev.konfuzio.com/) and [guide](https://help.konfuzio.com/).

 ## Installation